titanicsend/LXStudio-TE/resources/shaders/doc/SHADERFRAMEWORK.md

 ```
 in your *runTEAudioPattern()* method.
 The *deltaMs* variable can be the one that's passed to *runTEAudioPattern()*.

+### Setting Custom Uniforms
+Now that you've created a *TEAudioPattern* with a shader object attached, and retrieved a pointer to the
-To set custom uniforms, use *setUniform(name, data,...) in one of its myriad overloads.
-For example, to send a 3
+initialized shader as described above, you can use *setUniform(name, data,...) to send custom data
-element float vector to your shader, include the statement
+to your shader.
+For example, to send a 3 element float vector to your shader, include the statement
 ```
     uniform vec3 myUniform;
 ```